Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/test/README.md

 To test this project, make sure to first build it properly by following our [building instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#building).
 Once the project is correctly built, you will be able to run the tests by following the [testing instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#testing).

-To run the live tests, follow the [Integration Testing with live services](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#integration-testing-with-live-services) instructions to automatically set up the required resources with the proper configuration.
+You can use existing Azure resources for the live tests, or generate new ones by using our [New-TestResources.ps1](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/common/TestResources/New-TestResources.ps1) script, which will use an [ARM template](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/keyvault/test-resources.json) that already has all of the the necessary configurations.

-The live tests in this project will use the resources created from the [ARM template](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/keyvault/test-resources.json), which defines:
+The Azure resources that are used by the tests in this project are:

 - An [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts) account with as many permissions as possible to be able to run tests to most of it features.

-Set the below environment variables to run the live tests:
+You will also need to set the below environment variables to run the live tests:

 - `TEST_MODE`: Should have `live` assigned.
 - `AZURE_CLIENT_ID`: The client ID of an Azure Active Directory application.